vaghmarelazy/vaghmarelazy/README.md

 </h2>

-I'm self-tought Developer from India 🇮🇳
+I'm self-tought Developer from Bhopal, Madhya Pradesh

 **About me**